michaelCaleyWhaley/programmers-handbook/pipelines/jenkins/readme.md

 To trigger Jenkins using a webhook first we need to identify the pipeline type.
 For my use case this type is `multi branch pipeline`.

 The first step is to install the [plugin Multibranch Scan Webhook Trigger](https://plugins.jenkins.io/multibranch-scan-webhook-trigger).

-[] Trigger jenkins builds on push
+After this go to pipeline config and search for scan by webhook.
+The next steps should be self explanatory.

+## Pipeline sources

+The goal in my case is to show only main and open pull requests in Jenkins multi branch.
+To achieve this I have used two sources both set to Github.
+One which targets only PRs and one which targets all branches but filters for main.

 [] Name prs after branch
 [] show build on github